mohitpai/journey-optimizer.en/help/using/action/consent.md

 * If you added conditions and other actions after the custom action, the profile will continue the journey even if he was excluded by a consent policy in the custom action.
 * To refresh policies in a custom action positioned in a journey, your journey must have no errors.

-There are two types of latency regaring the use of consent policies:
+There are two types of latency regarding the use of consent policies:

 * **User latency**: the delay from the time a profile changes a consent settings to the moment it is applied in Experience Platform.
 This can take up to 48h.
 * **Consent policy latency**: the delay from the time a consent policy is created or updated to the moment it is applied.
 This can take up to 6 hours